anindameister/springBoot/readme.md

 ```
 - So, the method that we are creating accepts a parameter aid with the help of @RequestParam int aid..
 We have an observation that the acceptance is either through single handling or object handling. **Single handling is done by  @RequestParam**.. **BUT in here, we are accepting the data directly from the api/url.
 Moreover is @RequestParam is associated to ModelAndView.
 Here, since we are accepting from the url directly, we are using @PathVariable("aid") int aid**
 - Moving on, we are attempting to return a string but **return alienRepo.findById(aid)** is giving an error because **findById** method is an iterable.
-**iterable is an object that can be looped over. e.g. list , string , tuple etc.**
+**iterable is an object that can be looped over. e.g. list , string , tuple etc.:-According to simple Google search**
 So we are transforming the return to string
 - current code status
 ```